fixyldev/LastDeathLocation/README.md

 ## 🗒️ Description
 "Last Death Location" is a datapack for Minecraft Java Edition that allows players to view recent death locations.
 These locations can be accessed via the menu.
 The history in the menu can store up to 16 recent deaths.
 The datapack also offers several options to customize the player's experience.
 As there is no need for a "Recovery Compass" to view the last death location, some may consider this datapack as a form of **cheat**.

+## ✨ Features
+- Displaying your last death location, including coordinates and dimension.
+- Maintaining a history of your 16 most recent death locations, each marked with the corresponding in-game day.
+- Creating a cuboid marker at your death position.
+- Providing a teleport command for a recent death location that can be easily copied to the chat.

 ## ⌨️ Commands
 - `/trigger -deathlocation`: Displays the most recent death location.
 - `/trigger -deathhistory`: Displays the death history.